 Massaging of temporalis- take 3 fingers and place them on your temples, now pushing in with your fingers, and with this make a little bit of a circular motion.

 Isometric exercises- the first exercise is that you are going to put the palm underneath your jaw, and you are going to push upward with 20-30% pressure.
-So that you are not moving the jaw, but you are activating those jaw muscles. do this with 3-5 seconds hold and 5 repetitions.
+So that you are not moving the jaw, but you are activating those jaw muscles. do this with a 3-5 seconds hold and 5 repetitions.

 The next exercise is pulling down your jaws.